misterrodg/FacilityMapper/readme/FIND.md

 The Find function is available to generate targeted manifests that can be used as a basis for creating your own.
 All manifests created with Find will be placed in the `./manifests` directory with the prefix `generated_`.
 If you choose to use a generated file, be sure to change the name to something else so that it is not overwritten by a subsequent run of the function.

+By default, the manifests are created in a STARS format.
+The `--eram` switch is available to use ERAM format, if you are generating maps for ERAM.
+At the moment, this format change is only functional for the `--sid`, `--star` and `--iap` switches.

 ### Command Line Arguments

 #### Airport Commands